 *Coordinated 14,000 fraternity and sorority members volunteering and donating 46,000 hours of service

 * And Most importantly have provided homes for 24 families – 31 adults and 54 children

-Since partnering with the Baton Rouge chapter of Habitat for Humanity in 2004, the LSU Greek Community has built 24 homes for needy families in the Baton Rouge area.
+Since partnering with the Baton Rouge chapter of Habitat for Humanity in 2004, the LSU Greek Community has been building homes for needy families in the Baton Rouge area.

 This extraordinary community project is accomplished through months of promotion and fundraising by students to make this event come to fruition.